 Ibn al-Qayyim al-Jawziyyah

-Shams al-Din Abu Abdullah Muhammad ibn Abi Bakr, known to history as Ibn al-Qayyim al-Jawziyyah (691–751 AH), was among the most prolific and penetrating scholars Ahlus-Sunnah has ever produced.
-A close student of Shaykh al-Islam Ibn Taymiyyah, he stood firmly by his teacher through imprisonment and hardship, and went on to author works of remarkable depth on aqeedah, tazkiyah, fiqh, and the states of the heart.
+Shams al-Din Abu Abdullah Muhammad ibn Abi Bakr, known to history as Ibn al-Qayyim al-Jawziyyah (691–751 AH), was a prolific scholar of Ahlus-Sunnah.
+A close student of Shaykh al-Islam Ibn Taymiyyah, he stood firmly by his teacher through imprisonment and hardship, and went on to author works of depth on aqeedah, tazkiyah, fiqh, and the states of the heart.

 Below is our full collection of Ibn al-Qayyim's works, translated into English and available at The Islamic Book Cafe.